andreyka-web/content-hub/Readme.md

 ### post install
-In hub-api container db migration has to be done.
+In hub-api container db migration has to be done after db container is ready.

 ```sh
 docker exec -it hub-api sh -c "php artisan migrate"